 For example: The word Kennedy is a proper noun.

-This is neater than setting the noun within single quotes as in: The word ‘Kennedy’ heart is a proper noun.
+This is neater than setting the noun within single quotes as in: The word ‘Kennedy’ is a proper noun.

 For introducing new terms